Why Are My Gums Bleeding Irvine, CA

 Gum disease can take a toll on your health.Along with oral health issues, gum diseases can have lasting effects on the body.
 This makes it crucial to seek professional evaluation and treatment when noticing bleeding gums.
 In many cases, bleeding gums are often an early warning sign of gum disease.

-Treatment for gum disease is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Treatment for gum disease is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 First, our team performs an in-depth exam to determine the cause of your symptoms.
 Next, we offer a range of treatments to improve your oral health.
 Early diagnosis and treatment can help you avoid complications.
 Call us at (949) 258-9682 to schedule an appointment with a qualified dentist.

 Diseases That Cause Gums to Bleed